Saunders Supply Company

-The second Five-Year Review Report was issued on December 29, 2009.
+The third Five-Year Review Report was issued on December 29, 2014.
 The finding of the second five-year review is the same as the first five-year review, that the remedy for the site is protective of human health and the environment in the short term.
 All threats at the site associated with ingestion or dermal contact with contaminated soil and sediment have been addressed through excavation and off-site treatment and disposal.
 There are no exposures to the contaminated ground water because everyone in the vicinity of the site is connected to the city of Suffolk public water supply and the ground water extraction system has prevented contamination from reaching either Godwins Millpond or MW-19D, the EPA monitoring well closest to the pond.
-The lone issue brought up through the five-year review process is that, in order to achieve long-term protectiveness, EPA must complete efforts to place an institutional control restricting the use of ground water on the Kelly property.
-EPA completed this action in September 2011.
-The next five-year review report is due by December 2014.
-EPA began work on the next five-year eview in February 2014.
+Two issues were brought up through the five-year review process.
+First, EPA must evaluate the need to perform dioxin sampling beyond the previously excavated area.
+Second, EPA must determine that foam was not used in firefighting exercises or sample groundwater for PFOA and PFOS.
+Long-term protectiveness will be achieved when cleanup goals are met.
+The next five-year review report is due by December 2019.

 Site ResponsibilityCleanup for this site is the responsibility of the federal and state governments.

 NPL Listing HistoryThis site was proposed to the National Priorities List of the most serious uncontrolled or abandoned hazardous waste sites requiring long term remedial action on January 22, 1987 The site was formally added to the list October 4, 1989, making it eligible for federal cleanup funds.